A Unified Algorithmic Framework for Dynamic Assortment Optimization under MNL Choice: A Fast Algorithm to Solve CDLP

-\textbf{Time complexity analysis.} The bottleneck of Algorithm \ref{alg_fast} is Algorithm Find Last Item.
+\textbf{Time complexity analysis.} The computational complexity of Algorithm \ref{alg_fast} is dominated by the Find Last Item algorithm.
 Since this is a binary search algorithm, there are $O(\log n)$ iterations.
-In each iteration, the time complexity depends on time complexity of Algorithm Sequence, which is $O(n)$.
-Consequently, the total running time of Algorithm \ref{alg_fast} is $O(nlogn)$. \end{APPENDICES}
+In each iteration, the time complexity depends on the time complexity of the Sequence algorithm, which is $O(n)$.
+Consequently, the total runtime of Algorithm \ref{alg_fast} is $O(n \log n)$. \end{APPENDICES}